Skip down to: Making a cros Bríde

-Although the discussion above has concentrated on the Irish evidence of the cros Bríde, the tradition can be found outside of Ireland; my husband and I both grew up with the tradition, both of us coming from strongly Irish-influenced areas and with strongly Irish-identified heritage.
-My sister and I were taught how to make the diamond or ‘lozenge’ type, though for some reason we made them in association with the beginning of Lent; my husband kept the tradition on the more usual date with the ‘swastika’ type.
-I’m not sure why I was taught the tradition for Lent (I wasn’t brought up especially religiously and can’t say I paid attention…) but Mason does note that the tradition of marking a cros Bríde onto the forearm or forehead was also observed on St Patrick’s Day as well.32
+Although the discussion above has concentrated on the Irish evidence of the cros Bríde, the tradition can be found outside of Ireland; my husband and I both grew up with the tradition, both of us coming from strongly Irish-influenced areas and with strongly Irish-identified heritage, and in Gaelic (Gàidhlig, as opposed to Irish, that is) the cross is called the crois Brìghde.
+My sister and I were taught how to make the diamond or ‘lozenge’ type as kids, though for some reason we made them in association with the beginning of Lent; my husband kept the tradition on the more usual date with the more common ‘swastika’ type.
+I’m not sure why I was taught the tradition for Lent (I wasn’t brought up especially religiously and can’t say I paid attention… it’s possibly because my grandparents looked after us during half term, which would fall near Lent, so they taught it to us then) but Mason does note that the tradition of marking a cros Bríde onto the forearm or forehead was also observed on St Patrick’s Day as well.36

-On the Isle of Man the crosses are known as the “Crosh Vreeshey,” and the traditions associated with the procuring of the rushes are identical to those found in Ireland – the rushes should be pulled and not cut, and the Threshold Ritual (where someone brings the rushes to the threshold and Brìde is then invited in) is observed, too.
+On the Isle of Man the cros Bríde is known as the “Crosh Vreeshey,” and the traditions associated with the procuring of the rushes are identical to those found in Ireland – the rushes should be pulled and not cut, and the Threshold Ritual (where someone brings the rushes to the threshold and Brìde is then invited in) is observed, too.
 Here, the following invitation is said or sung as the person bringing the rushes into the house stands at the doorstep:

 |Vreeshey, Vreeshey tar gys my hie,